 Key ways Public Health Workers achieve results are by:

 This approach is from the Ottawa Charter, a global framework used in New Zealand for planning public health strategies.
-The framework recognises that to improve the health of populations and individuals, there is a need to look wider than just providing health services and address the determinants of health.
+The framework recognises that to improve the health of populations and individuals, there is a need to look wider than just providing health services and addressing the determinants of health.

 For instance, if people are to take responsibility for the health of their families and themselves, they need:

 The focus can also be on population health programmes delivered to individuals.
-Examples might be immunisation to keep groups of people healthy, screening people to identify early stage disease to enable more effective treatment, and smoking cessation programmes.
+Examples might be immunisation to keep groups of people healthy, screening people to identify early-stage disease to enable more effective treatment, and smoking cessation programmes.

 It is an exciting field where making a difference is not just a vision but a planned long-term process of action.